nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-lustre-config.rst

 **async_hsm_restore(bool, default true)**

-All options of VFS export and module could be used for a FSAL_LUSTRE exporti and module.
+All options of VFS export and module could be used for a FSAL_LUSTRE export and module.
 :doc:`ganesha-vfs-config <ganesha-vfs-config>`\(8)

 See also